matthewbauer/nixiosk/README.md

 ## Introduction

-Basalt is a tool for using git to manage your nixos or home-manager configuration.
-Rather than using nixos-rebuild switch, we push to a branch.
+Basalt is a tool for using Git to manage your NixOS or home-manager configuration.
+Rather than using `nixos-rebuild switch` or `home-manager switch`, we push to a branch.

 One big reason to do this is that, even though NixOS makes rolling back to a particular generation trivial, it can be difficult or impossible to figure out